Edgar Cayce Edited EdgarCayceEditedWhat if Edgar Cayce had spoken plain English?

 In 1923, he also began referring to astrology, reincarnation and other metaphysical subjects during his trance readings.
 In 1929, friends financed a hospital to provide treatments revealed during the readings.
 In 1931, he and his supporters founded the Association of Research and Enlightenment.

 Later in 1931, a group of A.R.E. members asked Cayce how they could increase their psychic powers.
 Instead, Cayce instructed them how to live a practical, spiritual life.
 Their request, diverted, became a major project.
 Eleven years and 124 readings later, a fraction of the more than 14,000 readings documented during his lifetime, the group had Cayce’s advice.
-These readings, the 262 series, resulted in A Search for God, Book I and II, and they are the reason I created this website.
+These readings, the 262 series, resulted in A Search for God, Book I and II, and they are the reason I founded this website.

 Edgar Cayce: An American Prophet, by Sidney D. Kirkpatrick